janek1842/MyCinemaCenter/README.md

-# MyCinemaCenter - django web application with informations about movies, series, film staffs etc.
+# MyCinemaCenter - Django web application with informations about movies, series, film staffs etc.

 In this project I was responsible for: